ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 You can adjust IOPS for existing data file shares by calling the Virtual Private Cloud (VPC) API.

-### Adjust IOPS for a Custom profile
+### Adjust IOPS for a Custom or dp2 profile
 {: #adjust-iops-api-file}

-Make a `PATCH /shares` request and specify the `iops` property to adjust the IOPS within a custom IOPS profile band.
+Make a `PATCH /shares` request and specify the `iops` property to adjust the IOPS within the allowable range for a custom pr dp2 profile.

 You can't update the name of the file share and adjust IOPS in the same `PATCH /shares` request.
 Make two `PATCH /shares` requests.
 {: note}